Malibu, California: Public services

+Transportation

+The Pacific Coast Highway (SR 1) is the central route through the length of the city.
+PCH handles approximately 40,500 vehicles per day during peak hours in the summer.
+The LA Metro bus line 134 runs along PCH from Trancas market to Santa Monica.

 In popular culture

 Malibu has been used as a location or setting for many films, television programs, fashion shoots and music videos.

 Surfrider Beach was home to Gidget, and surfing movies of the 1960s.
-Jill Munroe and her sister Kris Munroe's Charlie's Angels beach house was located in Malibu.
+Jill Munroe and her sister Kris Munroe's Charlie's Angels beach house was in Malibu.
 The residence can also be seen in the first scene after the opening theme song of Beach Blanket Bingo.
 Important scenes in the Planet of the Apes series were filmed at Point Dume.
 The hero's trailer in The Rockford Files was parked by the Paradise Cove Pier.
 Love American Style and The Mod Squad are among many TV series and commercials filmed in Paradise Cove.
-A 1978 film starring Suzanne Somers was entitled Zuma Beach.
-In the 1990s and 2000s (decade), it was the setting for MTV Beach House, Malibu's Most Wanted, and Nickelodeon's Zoey 101.
-Point Dume is the location of Tony Stark's mansion in the Marvel Cinematic Universe, first appearing in Iron Man (2008).
+A 1978 film starring Suzanne Somers was titled Zuma Beach.
+In the 1990s and 2000s, it was the setting for MTV Beach House, Malibu's Most Wanted, and Nickelodeon's Zoey 101.
+Point Dume is the location of Tony Stark's mansion in the Marvel Cinematic Universe, first appearing in Iron Man.

-Malibu is the setting for the television series Two and a Half Men.
-The television series So Little Time (2001) portrayed two Malibu teens (Mary-Kate and Ashley Olsen) who attend the fictional school West Malibu High.
-Fictional teen star Hannah Montana / Miley Stewart (portrayed by Miley Cyrus) and her father Robbie Ray Stewart (portrayed by Billy Ray Cyrus) live in Malibu on the Disney Channel Original Series, Hannah Montana.
-In the Fox TV series The O.C., both the Cohen house and the Cooper homes were actually located in Malibu.
+Malibu is the setting for the TV series Two and a Half Men.
+The TV series So Little Time (2001) portrayed two Malibu teens (Mary-Kate and Ashley Olsen) who attend the fictional West Malibu High.
+Fictional teen star Hannah Montana / Miley Stewart (portrayed by Miley Cyrus) and her father Robby Ray Stewart (portrayed by Billy Ray Cyrus) live in Malibu on the Disney Channel Original Series Hannah Montana.
+In the Fox TV series The O.C., both the Cohen house and the Cooper home were actually in Malibu.
 Malibu Shores, a teen drama that aired on NBC, was set in Malibu.
 Some scenes from The Even Stevens Movie were filmed on Westward Beach in Point Dume.
 The small hit TV show Summerland was also filmed and set in Malibu.
+The TV series “Good Trouble,” a spinoff of “The Fosters,” and the latest season of the anthology series “American Horror Story,” titled “Delicate,” also featuring scenes shot in Malibu.

 In 2006, Bravo television aired Million Dollar Listing, a real-estate related show based on million-dollar listings in Malibu, as well as Hollywood, including real-life Malibu agents such as Chris Cortazzo, Scotty Brown, Madison Hildebrand, and Lydia Simon.